LMGYOLO/LMG-YOLO/README.md

 ## Introduction
 This is an enhanced version of YOLOv11, developed based on the paper "Enhanced YOLOv11 for Button Cell Battery Defect Detection: Leveraging Local Channel Semantic Guidance and Multi-Scale Interaction".
 It is used for detecting defects in button cell batteries.
 The model leverages local channel semantic guidance and multi-scale interaction to improve detection performance.
 # Data:
-please download in the url:
+please download and validate using last.pth in the url: https://pan.baidu.com/s/187ma6WwAuf2upgdDO1583w password: eypy

 ## Architecture Diagram
 You can view the system architecture diagram here: